One-step replica symmetry breaking of random regular NAE-SAT I

 \section{The second moment}

 The goal of this section is to compute $\E (\bZ_{\la^\star,s^\star})^2$ up to a constant.
-Computing the second moment is equivalent to calculating the first moment of the pair frozen model partition function and we restrict our attention to the case where each copy of frozen configuration $\ux^i$ ($i=1,2$) does not contain a free cycle, so that the pair frozen model has 1-1 correspondence with pair coloring model or pair-component model (see \eqref{eq:corr:pair-frozen:color:comp}).
-In Section \ref{subsec:2ndmo:independent}, we calculate the contribution from near-independence regime, where the \textit{overlap} $\rho(\ux^1,\ux^2)$ satisfies $|\rho(\ux^1,\ux^2)-\frac{1}{2}|< \frac{k^2}{2^{k/2}}$, and in Section \ref{subsec:2ndmo:correlated}, we calculate the contirbution from the correlated regime, where $|\rho(\ux^1,\ux^2)-\frac{1}{2}|\geq\frac{k^2}{2^{k/2}}$.
-To this end, we first define the overlap $\rho(\ux^1,\ux^2)$:
+Computing the second moment is equivalent to calculating the first moment of the pair frozen model partition function and we restrict our attention to the case where neither individual frozen configuration $\ux^i$ ($i=1,2$) contains a free cycle, so that the pair frozen model has 1-1 correspondence with pair-coloring model or pair-component model (see \eqref{eq:corr:pair-frozen:color:comp}).
+In Section \ref{subsec:2ndmo:independent}, we calculate the contribution from near-independence regime, where the \textit{overlap} $\zeta(\ux^1,\ux^2)$ satisfies $|\zeta(\ux^1,\ux^2)-\frac{1}{2}|< \frac{k^2}{2^{k/2}}$, and in Section \ref{subsec:2ndmo:correlated}, we calculate the contribution from the correlated regime, where $|\zeta(\ux^1,\ux^2)-\frac{1}{2}|\geq\frac{k^2}{2^{k/2}}$.
+To this end, we first define the overlap $\zeta(\ux^1,\ux^2)$:

-\begin{defn} For a pair frozen configuration $(\ux^1,\ux^2)\in (\{0,1,\ff\}^{2})^V$, the \textit{overlap} $\rho(\ux^1,\ux^2)$ is defined as
+\begin{defn} For a pair frozen configuration $(\ux^1,\ux^2)\in (\{0,1,\ff\}^{2})^V$, the \textit{overlap} $\zeta(\ux^1,\ux^2)$ is defined as